 - Sliced jalapeno for garnish

 - In a small saucepan over medium-high heat, stir together the jalapeno slices, sugar and water for the jalapeno simple syrup.
 Continue to stir until all the sugar has dissolved and the mixture is simmering.
-Remove from heat, cover and allow to steep for at least 30 minutes.
-Cool completely in the refrigerator before using.
+Remove from heat, cover and allow to steep for at least 10 minutes.
+Taste and let it steep longer depending on how spicy you'd like the syrup to be!
+Strain and cool completely in the refrigerator before using.

 - To make the gimlet, add all ingredients to a tall glass filled with ice and stir to combine.
-Strain into a chilled glass and garnish with a slice of jalapeño.
+Strain into a chilled glass and garnish with slices of jalapeño.